 4. Analyze and interpret your results

-After you run tests, dive into the data. it’s easy to just look at conversion rates, analyze the full range of metrics, such as engagement, heatmaps, and even user paths through your site.
+After you run tests, dive into the data.
+It’s easy to just look at conversion rates, analyze the full range of metrics, such as engagement, heatmaps, and even user paths through your site.

 Take a holistic approach to your analysis, which will offer deeper and more informative insights.